 Spiced Chai Flavor Profile

-The difference in flavor profiles comes down to intensity.
-Chai is bold and balanced, with spices taking center stage, while spiced chai focuses more on sweetness and richness.
+When looking at Chai vs Spiced Chai, the difference in flavor profiles comes down to intensity.
+Chai is bold and balanced, with spices taking center stage, while spiced chai focuses more on sweetness and richness

 Popular Variations :Chai vs Spiced Chai